Valerie of Limoges: Cult

-St Valerie was venerated alongside Martial and her alleged remains buried alongside his at the Abbey of St Martial, in the city of Limoges.
+St Valerie was venerated alongside Martial and her alleged remains are buried alongside his at the Abbey of St Martial, in the city of Limoges.
 The original shrine was destroyed in a fire in the mid-10th century and a new building was erected.
 The reputed tomb of St Valerie under this building was among those uncovered in excavations under the Place de la République, Limoges, in 1960–62.

-Around 985, at least part of the relics was transferred to the Benedictine abbey at Chambon-sur-Voueize, to the north-east of Limoges, which became a centre of her cult.
+Around 985, at least part of the relics were transferred to the Benedictine abbey at Chambon-sur-Voueize, to the north-east of Limoges, which became a centre of her cult.
 A large 15th century painting of her martyrdom and a reliquary bust remain important centres of attention in the abbey.
 Images of the martyrdom became an important theme of Limousin art, both painting and sculpture, and later Limoges enamels.

-After the destruction of the abbey at Limoges, the remaining relics of St Valerie were gathered together and installed alongside those of St Martial and St Loup of Limoges, in the Church of St Michel des Lions, in the commercial heart of Limoges.
+After the destruction of the abbey at Limoges, the remaining relics of St Valerie were gathered together and installed alongside those of St Martial and St Loup of Limoges, in the Church of St. Michel des Lions, in the commercial heart of Limoges.